mreider/agilemarkdown/docs/index.md

 ### Measuring velocity

 The main page of the Wiki shows how many points your team has landed over the course of the last few weeks.
-You can also look at this by using the command `am progress`
+You can also look at this by using the command `am velocity`

 ![Alt text](https://monosnap.com/image/sqrDGVQVmwFRWQVFyuOYEKtjlmoy6p.png)